2024년 6월 고1 모의고사 변형 (31-42번)

 Childhood facilitates the passing on of cultural ____ and culture can evolve faster than genes.

-Childhood ____ flexibility in a changing world.
+Childhood gives flexibility in ____ changing world.

 24년 6월 고1 모의고사 40번

-As a result, many of the otherwise most valuable digital resources are useless ____ people who are deaf or hard of hearing, as well as for people who are blind, have low vision, or have difficulty distinguishing particular colors.
+As a result, many of the otherwise most valuable digital resources are useless for people who are deaf or hard of hearing, as well as for people who are blind, have low vision, ____ have difficulty distinguishing particular colors.

-While ____ working in educational technology and commercial web design have made significant progress in meeting the needs of such users, some scholars creating digital projects all too often fail to take these needs into account.
+While professionals working in educational technology and commercial web design have made significant progress in meeting the needs of such users, some scholars creating ____ projects all too often fail to take these needs into account.

-This situation would be much improved if more ____ embraced the idea that we should always keep the largest possible audience in mind as we make design decisions, ensuring that our final product serves the needs of those with disabilities as well as those without.
+This situation would be much improved if more projects embraced the idea that we ____ always keep the largest possible audience in mind as we make design decisions, ensuring that our final product serves the needs of those with disabilities as well as those without.

 24년 6월 고1 모의고사 41~42번

-All ____ to an extent, seek activities that cause a degree of pain in order to experience pleasure, whether this is found in spicy food, strong massages, or stepping into a too-cold or too-hot bath.
+All humans, to an extent, seek activities that cause a degree of pain in order to ____ pleasure, whether this is found in spicy food, strong massages, or stepping into a too-cold or too-hot bath.

 The brain perceives the ____ to be painful but ultimately non-threatening.